NVIDIA/Deep-Learning-Accelerator-SW/FAQ/README.md

 ### Where can we learn more about how DLA is leveraged in ISAAC reference applications?
 ISAAC SDK has a reference application for proximity segmentation using stereo data.
 The application has a requirement of having two independent paths and the team designed the independent pipelines to leverage both GPU and DLA optimally.
 You can find the code and their network architecture in the link here: https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_proximity_segmentation

+### What does "CBUF validation" mean if I try to run a Convolution on DLA through TensorRT?
+DLA has an internal SRAM called CBUF (short for Convolution Buffer).
+As of TensorRT 8.6.0, before TensorRT hands over a Convolution node mapped to DLA to the DLA Compiler, it performs a heuristic-based check if that node can store its data and weights in CBUF.

+### I am running into an issue on my DLA, what do I do?
+First, try to update to the latest JetPack / DRIVE release if you can and check if the issue still occurs.
+Please refer to the [NVIDIA Forums](https://forums.developer.nvidia.com/) to see if other community members have managed to solve the issue and share your problem.